capybarin/Appointment-API/README.md

 # Appointment API
 The app uses PostgreSQL 10.6, Spring Boot 2.2.10
 For the first run, you have to uncomment 3 last lines in application.properties and comment them back after the first run.
 Swagger 2 API documentation is located at "localhost:8080/swagger-ui.html"
-App uses HTTP basic auth
+API uses HTTP basic auth to authenticate users

 ###  **appointment-controller**